CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2025-12-23-CLUG-Meeting.md

 This one went to David R

  * and conducted 333 installs on laptop and desktop computers.
 This year we have conducted 80.
- * We have 39 people on our mailing list, 53 members on our Facebook page, and 10 people on our Discord channel.
+ * We have 39 people on our mailing list, 53 members on our Facebook page.
  * We have 1 desktop computer and 1 laptop computer ready for donation.

 **Future Presentations:**